 Last year was challenging for all of us, one of the sacrifices we had to make was giving up travel, and that place we all long for every year… The Beach!!
 Puerto Rico may be a small island, but there’s no shortage of beaches to explore, with so many of them, you won’t find crowds so you’ll have plenty of space in the sand and water while feeling the warmth of the island and joys of a tropical vacation.
 The beaches of Puerto Rico are always open, but this list is among the favorites and ready for visitors.

-If you’re wondering about the beach culture after covid-19, locals are very good at staying within their group, so the vibe is relaxed yet feels secure for that carefully following social distancing.
+If you’re wondering about the beach culture after covid-19, locals are very good at staying within their group, so the vibe is relaxed yet feels secure for tho carefully following social distancing.
 Beach lovers wish to make up for last year’s lack of beach time, so we’ve come up with a list of the top 15 beaches in Puerto Rico which you can easily explore in one week.
-To make the most of your time in Puerto Rico, we recommend you mix it up by booking a few fun catamaran tours to see the most popular beaches and renting a car to explore the rest of the beaches on your own.
+To make the most of your time in Puerto Rico, we recommend you mix it up by booking a few fun catamaran tours to offshore islands and keys to experience the most pristine beaches and renting a car to explore the rest of the beaches on your own.

 We don’t always agree with the “top beaches” lists we see online, but we certainly agree with Flamenco Beach ranking at the very top of the list.
 Flamenco Beach is simply the best, in every way… The landscape is worthy of a magazine cover, with lush green as a backdrop providing shade and trees perfect for hanging a hammock.
 The water… so clear, warm, like stained glass, and just the perfect salinity for a refreshing swim.
 The sand is light inviting your feet for a walk along the beach, its color ranges from white to ivory, you should see it first thing in the morning when it has been naturally raked by the night breeze erasing every from the previous day.
 Then… there’s the amazing snorkeling experiences you can have at Flamenco, colorful reef underneath, and the beautiful sea turtles that love Flamenco Beach as much as you will once you visit.
 We recommend you book a fun tour to Flamenco so you can focus on enjoying the experience and not worry about the details of getting there.